bast/reproducible-rse/presentation.md

 Inspiration and where to find more:
 - [Documentation lesson material](https://coderefinery.github.io/documentation/) by [CodeRefinery](https://coderefinery.org/)
 - [Talk material "Documenting code" by S. Wittke](https://github.com/samumantha/documentation_example)

 ---

-# Why? &#128151;&#9993;&#65039; to your future self

-- You will probably use your code in the future and may forget details.

-- You may want others to use your code (almost impossible without documentation).

-- You may want others to contribute to the code.

-- Time is limited - let the documentation answer FAQs.

----